With databases size does matter!

 select count(*) from things

-We get a response time of 11 seconds for approx 69 million rows.
+We get a response time of 11 seconds for approximately 69 million rows.
 When we add another indexed column to the query

 The application is moving along well with a performance increase I cannot even start to calculate.
 I have never read so much documentation on database architectures in my career before this, but I must say its paid off.
 I hope that these snippets of information help you in the future when you’re thinking about what database may suit your application best.
 If there are tricks I don’t know about help me learn by connecting with me.
 My next developer article will be about using ElasticSearch with this same database and how the application could start doing real time queries rather than caching the large queries on a regular basis.